-WARNING: ▲ Riding with an improperly secured wheel can allow the wheel to wobble or fall off the bicycle, which can cause serious injury or death.
+WARNING: Riding with an improperly secured wheel can allow the wheel to wobble or fall off the bicycle, which can cause serious injury or death.
 Therefore, it is essential that you:

-- Ask your dealer to help you make sure you know how to install and remove your wheels safely. - b.
-Understand and apply the correct technique for clamping your wheel in place. - c.
-Each time before you ride the bike, check that the wheel is securely clamped.
-The clamping action of a correctly secured wheel must emboss the surfaces of the dropouts. - 1.
-Front Wheel Secondary Retention Devices substitute for correctly securing your front wheel.
-The secondary retention devices will fall into two basic categories:
+- 1. Ask your dealer to help you make sure you know how to install and remove your wheels safely. - 2.
+Understand and apply the correct technique for clamping your wheel in place. - 3.
+Each time, before you ride the bike, check that the wheel is securely clamped.

+The clamping action of a correctly secured wheel must emboss the surfaces of the dropouts.

+1. Front Wheel Secondary Retention Devices

 Most bicycles have front forks which utilize a secondary wheel retention device to reduce the risk of the wheel disengaging from the fork if the wheel is incorrectly secured.
-Secondary retention devices are not a $\frac{1}{100}$ fia.
-10c
+Secondary retention devices are not a substitute for correctly securing your front wheel.